samirelanduk/inferi/.github/CONTRIBUTING.rst

 GitHub.
 You are now ready to make the pull request.

 Find the 'New Pull Request' button and click it, and you will be given an overview of the pull request.
-Assuming you did your work on the master branch of your fork, the default behaviour will be to merge the master branch of your fork into the master branch of the original inferi repository.
-If there is a more recent branch, use that!
-I don't like merging pull requests into the master branch, as it makes the feature outside a development cycle.
-So if inferi is currently on version 0.8, and you see a branch called 0.9, change the dropdown so that the pull request is for 0.9, so that your new feature will make it into the next release (it will be credited to you).
+The default branch to merge into is master, which is fine - I will manually change this to whatever the current branch being worked on is at the time.
+That way your feature (if accepted) will appear in the next release (you will be credited).

 Look over the changes one last time, and if it's all good, click 'create pull request'.
 It then gets sent to me to look over, and either accept and merge, close, or request changes.

 What does and doesn't make a good Pull Request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~